 Oregano oil is considered a hot oil.
 What this means is that it can burn or cause some irritation when used undiluted.
 Other hot oils include cinnamon or clove oil.
 When using Oregano oil “neat” (undiluted) apply carefully with a Q-tip and do not spread it beyond the affected area.
 For most applications, my recommendation is that it should be diluted for all but spot treatments (such as warts and skin tags).
 See below for common dilutions.

 One more thing.
 The therapeutic use of oregano oil should be avoided in infants and children, and pregnant or nursing women.
-That is not to say that something bad will happen but that to be safe, the use of oregano oil should be avoided without first consulting with a qualified medical professional.
+That is not to say that something bad will happen when using this herb, but that to be safe, the use of oregano oil should be avoided without first consulting with a qualified medical professional.

 A Note About Carrier Oils and Dilutions